-- Must-have features for a real-time charting component: Learn about the 4 crucial features that can make all the difference between a charting component that can handle real-time data, and one that poses to.
+- Must-have features for a real-time charting component: Learn about the 4 crucial features that can make all the difference between a charting component that can handle real-time data and one that poses to.

 “Good design is good business”— we heard this way back in the 1950s from Thomas Watson of IBM fame.
 Cut to the 21st century and good design seems to have become more critical than ever.
-Higher competition coupled with evolving needs of the customer have made design a strategic differentiator for software products.
+Higher competition coupled with evolving needs of the customer has made design a strategic differentiator for software products.

 Design is no more an afterthought while building a product but is increasingly being used to solve key business challenges: